Connect with us

 Regional Heads of State lay the foundation stone for the Lamu port headquarters in March 2012.

-Regional Heads of State lay the foundation stone for the Lamu port headquarters in March 2012.
+Regional Heads of State lay the foundation stone for the Lamu port in March 2012.
 PHOTO | FILE

 The Lamu Port Southern Sudan Ethiopia Transport Corridor (Lapsset) Development Authority will manage the implementation of the project on behalf of the government, according to the outgoing President Mwai Kibaki.

-“The headquarters of the authority shall be in Nairobi with field offices in Lamu, Isiolo, Lokichoggio, Marsabit and Moyale,” Mr Kibaki said in a gazette notice.
+“The headquarters of the authority shall be in Nairobi with field offices in Lamu, Isiolo, Lokichoggio, Marsabit, and Moyale,” Mr Kibaki said in a gazette notice.

 The tendering process for the construction work has already been completed and a contractor has been identified to start building the port.

-Kenya and South Sudan have already kicked-off a fresh bid to boost trade between them with the planned construction of a Sh87.5 billion highway to link the two countries.
+Kenya and South Sudan have already kicked off a fresh bid to boost trade between them with the planned construction of a Sh87.5 billion highway to link the two countries.

 “The two countries view the road as being critical in promoting cross-border trade and making it easy for landlocked South Sudan to transport goods destined for the country through the port of Mombasa,” they said in a statement.